Contributing author: Allison Reser

 Climate change continues to increase the rate of extreme weather events, disrupt ecosystems, and cause sea levels to rise, according to the National Oceanic and Atmospheric Administration.

-The United Nations deems climate change the defining crisis of our times and according to the Yale Program on Climate Change Communication, 54 percent of adults in the United States are alarmed or concerned about climate change.
+The United Nations deems climate change the defining crisis of our times, and according to the Yale Program on Climate Change Communication, 64 percent of adults in the United States say they are at least “somewhat worried” about the climate crisis.

 “Whatever scale, people want to address this, they want to do something, they want to feel empowered, they want to feel effective, and the best way to do that is to get together and share what everyone knows,” environmental activist and founder of Project Drawdown Paul Hawken tells Food Tank.

 Fortunately, there are hundreds of organizations around the globe who are working collaboratively and inclusively to find solutions.
 By engaging eaters, community activists, policymakers, artists, families, and more, they are helping people step up and, hopefully, save the planet.
 Food Tank is excited to highlight a snapshot of exciting organizations working to solve the climate crisis.

 Author and activist Bill McKibben and a group of university friends founded 350.org in 2008, with the goal to keep the global carbon dioxide concentration under 350 parts per million.
 They are using the power of collective individuals internationally to stop oil and gas development and move to 100 percent renewable energy.

 2. Arab Forum for Environment and Development (AFED), Arab Region